SignorelliDenis/EXO-Tenant-to-tenant-migration/README.md

-# Exchange Online: Tenant-to-tenant migration script
+# Exchange Online: Cross-tenant migration scripts

 *Any sample script in this repository is provided AS IS and not supported under any Microsoft standard support program, service and without warranty of any kind.*

 ## Overview:

-This repository contains two scripts to sync all necessary attributes between the source and target tenant before the MRS move-mailbox.
+This repository contains two scripts to sync all necessary attributes between the source and target tenant before the MRS move mailbox.
+Before starting using the resources provided in this repository, please review the [Microsoft official document about the cross-tenant EXO migration](https://docs.microsoft.com/en-us/microsoft-365/enterprise/cross-tenant-mailbox-migration).
+It’s very important that you understand how the migration works in order to use these scripts.

 ## How it works: